syncfusion-content/maui-docs/MAUI/Accordion/getting-started.md

 ![.NET MAUI Accordion with items](Images/getting-started/maui-accordion-with-defining-accordion-items.gif)

-You can download accordion sample for .NET MAUI here [AccordionGettingStarted](https://github.com/SyncfusionExamples/getting-started-with-.net-maui-accordion).
+You can download accordion sample for .NET MAUI [here](https://github.com/SyncfusionExamples/getting-started-with-.net-maui-accordion).

 N> When adding the template control inside the `StackLayout` or `Grid` with a height set to `Auto`, the child element will not receive the height changes at runtime.
 Since the `SfAccordion` is a template-based control, the default height value cannot be determined.
 Therefore, it is recommended to provide the `HorizontalOptions` and `VerticalOptions` as `FillAndExpand` options for the control.